 Things didn’t get any better for me once the story proper started.
 The narrative circles around romantic comedy and love triangle tropes, but never gets farther than a woman saying “I want a baby!” over and over, and the man saying “No. I’m going out.
 Let someone else impregnate you.” over and over.
 The emotional thrust is minimal; the dialogue never more than funny-ish.

 Perhaps Godard is just playing a trick on me and I’m too dumb or detached from context to parse it all out.
-Certainly there’s something about the desexualized emphasis on “having a baby” feels like a critique of censorship, and the intermingling of realism and theatricality as a cinematic deconstruction, but it all feels conceptually half-baked.
+Certainly there’s something about the desexualized emphasis on “having a baby” feels like a critique of censorship, and the intermingling of realism and theatricality as a cinematic deconstruction, but it all feels conceptually half-baked, like a doodle.